RPA in Public Sector

 USE CASE: AUTOMATION IN HR DEPARTMENT IN A PUBLIC SECTOR'S ORGANIZATION

 The organization wanted to automate the search of work history extracts of the employees and to eliminate monotonous and tedious tasks from the employees and improve employee satisfaction.

 Employee satisfaction was an important measure for the organization, and the automation was intended to free the employees’ working time from manual routine work to more meaningful and value-producing work.
 Making one work history extract took about half an hour of worktime from the employees so the automation would’ve released that time for something more productive.

 Book a free consultation with us

-Want to know how RPA could benefit your company?
+Want to know how automation could benefit your company?
 Tell us about your automation needs and let’s find the right solution for your company together.